Starr & Starr, PLLC logo

 • Handles Chapter 11 personal bankruptcy for high-net-worth individuals and entrepreneurs with no debt limits or time restrictions

-• Specific expertise in Chapter 13 foreclosure prevention and home-saving through approved repayment plans up to 60 months
+• Specific experience context in Chapter 13 foreclosure prevention and home-saving through approved repayment plans up to 60 months

 • Serves both debtors and creditors across personal and business contexts, indicating balanced understanding of bankruptcy landscape